Financial Aid Withdrawal Policy

 If a student does not begin attendance in all of his/her classes, the school must recalculate the student’s awards based on the lower enrollment status.
 For instance, a student registers for a full-time course load (15 credits) but only begins attendance in three classes (9 credits); in this case the student’s awards must be recalculated based on the lower enrollment status (9 credits).

 Timeline for a Return of Title IV Funds

-Student Financial Services must determine the amount of aid that was earned and how much was unearned; the unearned aid is returned to the U.S. Department of Education by WCSU on your behalf.
+Financial Aid & Student Employment must determine the amount of aid that was earned and how much was unearned; the unearned aid is returned to the U.S. Department of Education by WCSU on your behalf.
 WCSU is required to recalculate Title IV Funds within 30 days from the date of withdrawal.
 In the event that funds need to be returned, WCSU is required to return funds within 45 days from the date of withdrawal.

 The amount of unearned aid will be returned to the U.S. Department of Education.
 Due to the fact that the institutional refund policy is different than the Financial Aid Return of Title IV Funds policy, any return of funds may result in a balance due to WCSU.
 This is posted as a charge to your WCSU student account and must be repaid immediately.